 Senile dementia, an incurable disease affects thinking, memory, communication and behavior.
-Due to the changes in the brain associated with dementia, care to these elderly is a major challenge.
+Due to the changes in the brain associated with dementia, care for the elderly is a major challenge.
 Some compare caring for those with dementia to caring for young children.
 One succeeds with knowledge, patience, planning and flexibility.

 - Learn everything you can about dementia and also on the elderly who suffer.

 - Establish a routine, because people with dementia respond better if you do the same things at the same time every day.
 Since not all elders with dementia are equal, the hours that make everyday tasks are different.
 Observation is the best way to determine the most successful way to establish a routine.

 - See who has this kind of dementia by helping them meets the daily challenges they face for not remembering things.